Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 >**Cont(p) → ∃q (Nec(q) ∧ q ◃ p)**

 *Note on Formalization:* In the formal AltRoute development verified in Lean 4, a specific, successor-based version of this principle is implemented: every contingent state has a strictly more grounded successor, and all maximal chains terminate in Ω. The full hyper-modal formulation used in this section generalises this mechanistic pattern to arbitrary propositions.
-The grounding relation (◃) signifies that q is not just a cause, but the **minimal semantic basis** that renders p intelligible (see Appendix A.2: `ground`).
+The grounding relation (◃) signifies that q is not just a cause, but the **minimal semantic basis** that renders p intelligible (see Appendix A.6: ground).
 The HM-PSR is the foundational structure upon which all other axioms and modal conclusions rest.

 ### (A2) Perfect Positivity
 A property P is positive if it expresses excellence, entails no internal contradiction, and is not semantically interchangeable with its negation.
 This prevents contingent or limiting features (e.g., ignorance, passivity) from qualifying as “positive”.
 Formalization: Pos(P) ≡ ¬∃Q (Q → ¬P)
-This avoids circularity and contingent dependence (see Appendix A.2: `perfect_positivity`).
+This avoids circularity and contingent dependence (Appendix A.6: `perfect_positivity`).

 ### (A3) Anti-Regress
 An infinite regress of explanations is logically impermissible.
 There must be a terminating ground.